Choosing & Installing Heath

 Try not to mix tile sizes and shapes.
 Generally it’s safer to keep to a consistent tile size, although we’ve also seen it work when mixing sizes is part of the design intent and works well with the context.

 Avoid mixing different clay bodies.
-At Heath, we offer two clay bodies: white and manganese.
+At Heath, we offer three clay bodies: white, brown and manganese.
 Each has distinct characteristics that may make it more challenging to install together.

 Tile should work with the light in the room under multiple conditions.
 Like anything else, the texture and color of the tile should be chosen with an eye to the quality of light in the room – how much there is, and if there’s a cast to it – and the type of mood you’re after.